Learn about regenerative farming and ceramics in Aiguafreda, Spain

 Description

-We are restoring our land and home so we can build a small, diverse community project here.
+We are restoring our house and the land around it so we can build a small, diverse community project here.
 Daily life mixes dogs (3), chickens (4 for now), trees (thousands), shared meals, and friends who stop by for a drink or a stayover.
-The property is large, always full of surprises, and constantly evolving.
-We also have just planted a regenerative farming patch, which we are slowly expanding, and we also plan to start farming mushrooms in 2026.

 If living close to nature is your thing, feel like lending a hand with day-to-day homestead tasks, shaping natural spaces with your own hands, and being part of an informal, creative environment and community, this could be your place!